-When starting a new business or embarking on a new business venture there are many things an entrepreneur needs to consider beyond the purpose of the business.
-In order to reach your business goals, an entrepreneur needs to choose the best entity structure for their business operation.
+When starting a new business or embarking on a new business venture, there are many factors an entrepreneur needs to consider beyond the business’s purpose.
+An entrepreneur must choose the best entity structure for their business to achieve its goals.

 The general entity structures are sole proprietorships, general partnerships, limited partnerships, corporations, and limited liability companies.
-There is not one best entity type; each entity type has its own pros and cons that need to be evaluated when choosing the best path for you.
+There is no one best entity type; each has its pros and cons that need to be evaluated when choosing the best path for you.

 Sole Proprietorship

-A sole proprietorship is a business owned and run by a single individual, once more managing members are added the business is no longer a sole proprietorship it is a business association.
+A sole proprietorship is a business owned and run by a single individual; once more, adding managing members changes the company’s status from a sole proprietorship.
+It is a business association.
 The sole proprietor can have employees, but they make all the management decisions, meaning they reap all the benefits from the business.

-Additionally, Sole proprietorship are easy to form, a sole proprietorship can be formed by simply starting to work.
-This limited management form and ease of formation may be a benefit to new business owners but there are some high risks associated with a sole proprietorship.
-Specifically, a sole proprietor bears all the risk if the business goes south, and there are no protections for the sole proprietor’s personal assets.
+Additionally, Sole proprietorships are easy to form; a sole proprietorship can be formed by simply starting to work.
+This limited management form and ease of formation may be a benefit to new business owners, but there are some high risks associated with a sole proprietorship.
+Specifically, a sole proprietor bears all the risk if the business goes south, and there are no protections for the sole proprietor’s assets.

 Pro’s: